Key takeaways

 AI tools

 A relatively new category that’s reshaping parts of the workflow.
 AI-powered tools handle text generation, voiceover synthesis, image generation, translation, and increasingly assist with storyboarding and scenario design.
-AI accelerates production rather than replacing design judgment.
+AI accelerates production.
+Design judgment is still human work.
 Our piece on AI-generated content vs AI-assisted instructional design covers the distinction and where each fits inside a development workflow.

 LMS and delivery infrastructure